brownman/magnify_the_small/README.md

 --- lectures - create an atractive list to choose from rather than using "recent"
 --- lpi book - do the same

+- utilize
+--- asciicast
+--- iandroid - google query for new posts

 - contribute:
 -- web chat + rest api
 -- deb package for this project